owasp-untrust/owasp-untrust/java/boxedpath/README.md

 #### **How It Works**
 1. **Sandbox Creation**:
-   - A `SandboxPath` instance defines the root directory for constrained operations.
+   - A `PathSandbox` instance defines the root directory for constrained operations.
    - This instance ensures that all derived paths remain within the root directory.

 2. **Path Validation**: